Frequently Asked Questions

 Maps, cue booklet, trail cue card, luggage shuttle, trailside support, snack stops, lodging, most meals (the rare excluded meals are identified on tour pages), sag/shuttle support, chartered advance or return transportation, guide information, mechanical support, and more.

 GROUP EQUIPMENT for the trip is provided (coolers, bike tools, chairs, etc.).
 You must PROVIDE YOUR OWN personal gear.
 Gear, up to a medium size (about 4000 cu. in.) duffel bag, will be shuttled to the hotels and back to the start by the shuttle vehicles.
-Please keep personal gear to the minimum needed for the length of your tour (but do not spare cold weather clothing for fall tours)
+Please keep personal gear to the minimum needed for the length of your tour (but do not spare cold weather clothing or rain gear for spring or fall tours).

 A $100 DEPOSIT is required to sign up for any multi-day tour.
 Trip balance is due 30 days prior to the start of your tour.
 Cancellation more than 30 days prior to your tour forfeits deposit.
 Cancellation within 30 days of trip forfeits 1/2 of trip cost.
 Cancellation within 14 days of trip forfeits full payment.
 All trips are filled in the order of receipt of deposits, followed by an ordered waiting list. *Registration within 30 days of a multi-day tour, or late payment of balance due costs $25 extra.